-The W. J. Blake Memorial Center, completed in 1968, contains the administrative offices of the university, and the cafeteria.
+The W. J. Blake Memorial Center, completed in 1968 and renovated in 2008 and 2009, contains the administrative offices of the university, student dining hall, meeting rooms and presidential dining suite.

 The O. B. Edwards Hall, completed in 1969, is the residence hall for upperclass men.